 The Benefits of Trading Desk Platforms

 Trading desks (the platforms) were introduced in the 1970s after NASDAQ introduced regulations designed to add transparency and protect investors.
 In the decades since, governments around the world have introduced similar rules to prevent fraud and protect their financial sectors.
 Trading desks help investment banks to comply with these regulations because they ensure that all individuals who buy and sell securities work in a designated location and under close supervision.
+Learn more about what a trading floor is here.

 Speed is another trading floor benefit.
 Putting managers, traders and brokers in one place ensures that they receive information in a timely manner.
 This allows banks to react to market changes quickly and observe trends as they develop.
 Money moves around the world extremely quickly, and the difference between profit and loss is sometimes measured in milliseconds.